 I won’t hype this as a list of “best improv books.”
 There are dozens of improv manuals on the market, of varying length, content, and quality.
-For education, I believe in reading widely.
-Even “lesser” books can still teach you something, even if they only confirm the “better” books.
+I believe in reading widely: so-called “lesser” books can still teach you something, even if they only confirm the “better” books.
 So these are simply my opinions on the books I’ve read.

 No book can ever replace the value of in-person training and on-stage experience.
 But reading widely expands your thinking and gives you new ideas to try.